Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Learn more about our professional Ductless Mini-Split services.

-- Higher SEER ratings (20+) perform better in extreme heat
+- Higher SEER ratings (20+) really shine in extreme heat.
+This is where you see the payback

-- Outdoor unit protection from direct sun exposure
+- Shade the outdoor unit from direct sun if possible

 Energy Cost Management During Peak Summer